-One caveat – what is not recounted in his story published elsewhere, is that for Ray, it was actually moving BACK to Belize.
+What is not recounted in the life-story published elsewhere, is that for Ray, it was actually moving BACK to Belize.
 Ray you see, is British, via Canada and Belize.
-He moved to Belize as a young man, married a Belizean , started a family and spent most of his productive adult life in Belize.
-He became a schoolteacher, fisherman, diver and tourism entrepreneur.
-He is a local icon and storyteller and has authored a couple of self-published adventure books based in Belize.
-After his marriage ended, Ray moved to the U.S., snagged a Colombian beauty, remarried and then decided to move back to Belize.
+He moved to Belize as a young man, married a Belizean school teacher with assets, started a family and spent most of his productive adult life in Belize.
+Ray became a schoolteacher, fisherman, diver and tourism entrepreneur.
+He was a local icon and storyteller and authored a couple of self-published adventure books based in Belize.
+After his marriage ended on the rocks, Ray moved to the U.S., snagged a Colombian beauty, remarried and then decided to move back to Belize.

-Since penning this account, Ray is now 75 and now occupies himself doing small scale day trading from his computer – yes he has Internet access now.
-He and his wife alternate time between their home in Santa Elena, Cayo District, and their digs on the island of Caye Caulker – courtesy of one of his daughters who is a tourism entrepreneur.
+Ray was 75 when he helped pen this account and occupied himself doing stock market day trading.
+He and his wife alternated time between their home in Santa Elena, Cayo District, and their digs on the island of Caye Caulker – courtesy of one of his daughters who is a tourism entrepreneur.

 By Ray Auxillou and Silvia Pinzon de Auxillou

 We decided to prepare for retirement about six years before we actually did.
 It was a second marriage for us both, as we had met in 1992 and married in 1996.
 Our goal was to have about U.S. $600. to U.S. $700. a month income to retire with, in order for the wife to retire earlier at 55 years of age.
 We figured we could only do that in another country where the cost of living was much cheaper.
 As a second marriage, we were 14 years apart in age.
 As events worked out we did better than we thought.
 Between the early pension of my wife small as it was and my social security, we managed to achieve our goal, then the added bonus of selling our Miami house put us over the top with some extra security.